Bergen Light Rail: Political process

 The plans launched by the city administration most closely resembled the Environmental Tram, with slight changes.
 The initial plans involved a line from the city center via Nesttun to the airport at Flesland.
 It became part of a political compromise, the Bergen Program, which ensured a number of road investments at the same time as the light rail system, all financed through the toll ring.
 However, a lack of funds made it necessary to build the line to Nesttun only, instead of all the way to the airport.
 The initial decision was taken by Bergen City Council on 13 March 2000, in the Parliament of Norway in 2002, and with the financing secured, by the city council in 2005.
 Only the Progress Party and the Pensioners' Party voted against light rail.
 Forty per cent is financed by the state, the remainder by the county, the municipality and through the toll ring.

-The arguments for light rail were mainly related to the environment, urban development and reduction in road congestion.
-Light rail is estimated to increase the use of public transport from Fana, reducing both local and global pollution.
-The roads do not have capacity for further growth, and any increase in public transport would need to be taken along the light rail routes on buses—this would give higher operating costs for public transport or higher investment costs for roads.
-Around the stations, high-density commercial and residential centers can be established.
-Opponents of the project argued that it is unfair that public transport be funded by car drivers through toll roads.
-Protests from people in northern and western areas of the city have risen, since they are paying for the system but will not receive the benefits.
-Another issue has been speed: the line to Nesttun has 15 stops in 10 km, giving an average speed of 28 km/h.
-For people living south of Nesttun, this will give a longer travel time to the city center than with direct buses that do not make intermediate stops.
+Arguments for light rail were mainly related to the environment, urban development and reduction in road congestion.
+Light rail was expected to increase the use of public transport from Fana, reducing both local and global pollution.
+The roads do not have capacity for further expansion, and any increase in public transport would need to be taken along the light rail routes using buses, which would mean higher operating costs for public transport or higher investment costs for roads.
+It was also argued that around stations, high-density commercial and residential centers could be established.

+Opposition to the project argued it was unfair that public transport be funded by car drivers through tolls.
+Protests from people in northern and western areas of the city arose, since they would be paying for the system but would not receive any benefits.
+Another concern was speed: the line to Nesttun was designed with 15 stops in 10 km, giving an average speed of 28 km/h.
+For people living south of Nesttun, this meant a longer travel time to the city center than with direct buses that do not make intermediate stops.

-The naming of the stations caused local debate.
-A draft for names were made by the municipal administration and then sent to the borough councils in Fana, Årstad and Bergenhus.
+The naming of the stations also caused local debate.
+A draft list of names was compiled by the municipal administration and sent to the borough councils in Fana, Årstad and Bergenhus.
 Four names were changed: Nonneseteren from Jernbanen, Florida from Strømmen, Brann stadion from Nymark and Hop from Troldhaugen.
-Brann stadion and Troldhaugen were afterwards considered by the municipal administration, because they could be in violation of the Place Name Act.
+Brann station and Troldhaugen were afterwards considered by the municipal administration, because they could be in violation of the Place Name Act.
 The general rule is to use the place name where the station is located, and naming after institutions or facilities nearby is not permitted unless they are in the immediate vicinity.
 Brann stadion, named for the football venue, was declared a borderline case, but within the rules, while Troldhaugen was not permitted because the area is not in the vicinity of the station.